kencochrane/docker-guidebook/docker-tutorial.rst

 Part 4: Docker Buildfiles
 =========================
 TODO:

-Go over what a Docker Buildfile is, and how to make their own.
-With examples.
+- Go over what a Docker Buildfile is, and how to make their own.
+- With examples

 Part 5: Advanced Usage
 ======================
 TODO:

 - docker run
     - limiting memory, cpu
     - detached vs attached